jo-schroeder/jo-schroeder.github.io/_posts/2020-06-25-nextdoor-project-update.md

 ## The Facelift

-My first step is to decide what language or software I want to work in.
+My first step was to decide what language or software I wanted to work in.
 The previous graphs were made in R, so it would be easy for me to continue working there with my clean data.
-I did tinker for a few hours trying to import my data into an Observable notebook to make the new graphics using d3, but I ultimately decided that I could still implement my desired changes working in R.
+I did tinker for a few hours with the data in an Observable notebook to make the new graphics using d3.
+Ultimately, though, decided to hang up my JavaScript-learning hat for the day and stick with R.

 Once I fired up my old project, the first thing I did was combine my two clean dataframes into one document term matrix.
-Here's what the first four rows look like.
+In my original graphs, I was trying to compare the top bigrams (word pairs) in the two sources.
+To have a clearer comparison, though, I'll have to stick to single word frequency.
+Here's what the first six rows look like.
 ```
 head(dtm)
 # A tibble: 6 x 4